Jakiboy/ReVens/README.md

 [![ReVens](assets/preview/banner.png)](#)

-ReVens is a Windows-based Reverse Engineering Toolkit "All-In-One", Built for <u>Security (Malware analysis, Penetration testing)</u> & <u>Educational purposes only</u>.
+ReVens is a Windows-based and AI-powered Reverse Engineering Toolkit "All-In-One", built for security purposes (malware analysis, penetration testing) and educational use only.
+It serves as a comprehensive package manager for reverse engineering tools.

 > [!Note]
 > I made ReVens AIO software to share personal experience in RE since **2008**.